 A portion of SS and PP in surface runoff (sflow) is filtered out (for example by buffer zones).
-Filtering (srfilt) is determined by land use dependent parameters (bufferfilt, innerfilt, otherfilt), percentage of
+Filtering (srfilt) is determined by land use dependent parameters (bufferfilt, innerfilt, otherfilt), percentage of agricultural land close to a watercourse (alfa), and proportion of agricultural land near the rivers which have a protective buffer zone (bufferpart).

-$$srfilt = otherfilt + alfa \times \left(1. + bufferpart \times \left(bufferfilt - 1.\right)\right) + innerfilt \times \left(1. - alfa\right)$$ e flow = s flow + m flow relpool = relpool + transp + tilep
+$$srfilt = otherfilt + alfa \times \left(1. + bufferpart \times (bufferfilt - 1.)\right) + innerfilt \times (1. - alfa)$$ e flow = s flow + m flow